Holler House

-Holler House was opened in the Lincoln Village neighborhood of Milwaukee, Wisconsin, in 1908.
-The 100th anniversary party was held on Saturday, September 14, 2008.
-Esquire has rated Holler House one of the best bars in America.
+It was opened in the Lincoln Village neighborhood of Milwaukee, Wisconsin, in 1908.
+Its 100th anniversary party was held on Saturday, September 14, 2008.
+Esquire has rated it one of the best bars in America.

 History

 Holler House was founded on September 13, 1908, by "Iron Mike" Skoronski as Skowronski's.
 His son, Gene, married Marcy in 1952 and they renamed it Gene and Marcy's.
 After Gene died in 1990, Marcy Skowronski ran the tavern until her death in December 2019.
 Her family continues the business.

 Tradition

 Starting in the mid-twentieth century, Holler House began a tradition that has since accumulated nearly 1,000 bras.
 This tradition started when the owner Marcy Skowronski was drinking with her friends, after which they started taking their clothes off.
 This has now grown into a tradition in which women autograph and hang their bras from various fixtures in the tavern on their first visit.
 When the bras started fraying, Skowronski boxed up most of them to make room for new ones to be displayed.